wschenk/willschenk.com/content/articles/2015/setting-up-testing.md

 ---
-:title: Setting up Rails testing with rspec, devise, and the gang
+title: Setting up Rails testing with rspec, devise, and the gang
-:subtitle: so much fun
+subtitle: so much fun
-:tags: rails, happy_seed, testing, ruby
+tags:
+  - rails
+  - happy_seed
+  - testing
+  - ruby
-:date: 2015-01-23
+date: 2015-01-23
+historical: true
+aliases:
+  - "/setting-up-testing/"
 ---
 The goal is to get features out fast, and interate on them quickly.
 Does anyone care about it?
 What do they care about?
 How do we make it better?